 Tracks of the Master Applied Physics

-The two-year Master's program Applied Physics offers you the opportunity to gain in-depth knowledge in one of the two Master's tracks within the program.
+The two-year Master's program Applied Physics offers you the opportunity to gain in-depth knowledge in one of the three Master's tracks within the program.
 When applying for the Master's program in Applied Physics you need to make a choice between one of the following tracks: